We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best luxury flippable mattress: Saatva Zenhaven Mattress

-- Best firm flippable mattress: The WinkBed
+- Best flippable mattress for pain relief: The WinkBed

 When selecting the top double-sided mattresses on the market, we considered the following criteria:

-- Flippability.
-We checked product information and specifications (and double-checked with customer service, as needed) to make sure you really can use both sides of each mattress on this list.
+- Flippability: We checked product information and specifications (and double-checked with customer service, as needed) to make sure you really can use both sides of each mattress on this list.

 Most of the brands we’ve listed offer discounts from time to time, lowering the base price of the mattress.
 (Tip: You’ll probably find some good sales during the holiday season.)
-Some retailers also offer special financing or other options to make your mattress more affordable.
+Some retailers offer special financing or other options to make your mattress more affordable.